One Day Nearer His Home or His Grave

 Before daybreak on 26 August, Confederate Major General “Stonewall” Jackson’s wing of the Army of Northern Virginia captured and destroyed a massive Union supply depot located at Manassas Junction, then dug in for the anticipated Union counterattack.
 This was familiar ground for General Jackson.
 It was the first battle here the year prior that earned him the nickname “Stonewall.”
 The 48th Alabama was under Jackson’s division commanded by Brigadier General William Taliaferro, who wrote, “In this fight there was no maneuvering and very little tactics.
 It was a question of endurance and both endured.”
 The battle was fought on and off for three days, with severe numbers of casualties on both sides.
 Sergeant John Scott was wounded on the last day of the battle, having been shot in the right leg below the knee.
 The Second Battle of Manassas was a significant victory for the Confederates but its scars would stay with John for the rest of his life.

 Though Willis Scott was discharged from Charlottesville General, he did not rejoin Company I. He was marked on the company roll as absent sick from Second Manassas and all subsequent battles.
-The typhoid had damaged his body and the loss of William had ravaged his soul.
+The typhoid had damaged his body and the loss of William weighed on his his soul.
 For two weeks Willis pondered his future in the service.
 Finally, he wrote a letter of resignation and had it affirmed by the 48th Alabama’s surgeon, Dr. James Penn.

 To the Hon.
 Secretary of War